A Memorial Day like no other: Family celebrates arrest of man charged with loved one’s death

 One recurring image Krider can’t get out of her mind comes to her in the middle of the night.

 “Sometimes I lay in bed and I just think about how scared she was when he pulled that gun on her.
 And I just can’t imagine.
-It causes nightmares,” Krider said in February at the one year anniversary of Heather’s death.
+It causes nightmares,” Krider said in February on the one-year anniversary of Heather’s death.
 Her body was found around 1:20 a.m.
 Valentine’s Day.

 Before her death, Heather had become frightened of Walker and planned on leaving him once her lease ran out at Candlelite Court Apartments where she was killed.